streamingfast/substreams/docs/new/tutorials/cosmos/injective/usdt-exchanges.md

 You can test your Substreams-powered Subgraph by deploying to a local Graph Node set-up.
 Take a look at the the [Graph Node Local Development tutorial](../../graph-node/local-development.md), which provides information on how to spin up a local environment for Graph Node.

-First, [Substreams Development Environment GitHub respository](https://github.com/streamingfast/substreams-dev-environment) and move to the `graph-node` folder.
+First, clone the [Substreams Development Environment GitHub respository](https://github.com/streamingfast/substreams-dev-environment) and move to the `graph-node` folder.
 Execute the `start.sh` command with the Injective information (make sure you have Docker running in your computer).

 ```bash
 ./start.sh injective-mainnet https://mainnet.injective.streamingfast.io:443